 National Bouillabaisse Day is a great occasion to treat yourself to a legendary French dish!
-The complex name did not prevent it from gaining popularity.
-French journalist Alfred Capus even called it a combination of fish and sun.
+The complex name did not prevent it from gaining popularity; French journalist Alfred Capus even called it a combination of fish and sun.

-How to celebrate
+How to take part

-When is National Bouillabaisse Day celebrated in 2022?
+When is National Bouillabaisse Day celebrated in 2023?

 National Bouillabaisse Day is observed on December 14 each year.